Danielatonge/ContentManagementSystem/README.md

 - Clone the repository
 - Copy or move the directory to you localhost
 - Create a new database for the project
-- import `cmd.sql` into your database
+- import `cms.sql` into your database
 - Open `includes/db.php` and set your `host`, `username`, `database` and `password`.